 - The University of Kentucky Supplemental Long Term Disability Plan is renamed, effective October 1, 2006, the “University of Kentucky Initial Salary Continuation Long Term Disability Plan” or “Salary Continuation Plan”.

-- LTD payments cease at the earliest following occurrences:
+LTD payments cease at the earliest following occurrence:

 - At the time LTD ceases as defined in this policy;